 Honors in Studio Art

 The honors program in studio art is designed to provide senior majors an opportunity to pursue serious and substantial work culminating in a senior honors project.
 Successful completion of the project qualifies the student to graduate with honors or with highest honors.
 Studio art majors with a grade point average of 3.3 or above are eligible for consideration.
 Admission to the studio art honors program is determined by a review of work by a designated faculty committee.
-For this review students must submit the following materials:
+For this review students must submit the following application materials for review:

-A completed application,
+A completed application form,

 A written statement regarding the work, and